Kristina01111000/lavendersite/README.md

 - setup the bundles the way she said in email
 - add the links to the site
 - email her when they are ready
-_ hid e the plants that arent bundles